dnlwjy/zenfolio-dark-light/README.md

 <div align="left">

 ##
 The website is fully **static** enabling the best load time and a strong SEO.
-The important data are delivered via Sanity, not hard-coded, in which they all are prepared during build time resulting no additional requests when visitors visiting the website.
+The important data are delivered via Sanity, not hard-coded, in which they all are prepared during build time resulting in zero CMS requests at runtime.
 Here are some the key features:

 - **Keyboard Navigation** — use hotkeys ( Q / W / E / R ) to navigate between pages
 - **Moon / Sun transition** — transition between icons using [Flubber](https://github.com/veltman/flubber) (SVG morphing)